dpacheconr/nr_log_exporter/README.md

 Rename .env-sample to .env and update environment variables as per your environment

-The run the script with
+Then run the script with

 `python3 exporter.py`